Series Classes

 -

-In the event of missing a class whether for illness or travel, please tell your instructor and email info@ballardclay.com so that Rebecca can help coordinate your make-up options.
+In the event of missing a class whether for illness or travel, please tell your instructor and email info@ballardclay.com as soon as you know you are missing so that Rebecca can help coordinate your make-up options.

-The most common offer is for individual practice time in the studio, which must be made up before creating is finished for your class (week 4 on wheel and 5 for hand-building).
+The most common offer for a missed class is for individual practice time in the studio, which must be made up before creating is finished for your class (week 4 on wheel and 5 for hand-building).

 -